local-ch/factory_json/README.md

 # DEPRECATED
-This gem is deprecated please do NOT use it for new projects.
+This gem is deprecated.
+Please do NOT use it for new projects.

 # FactoryJson